 History & Vision:

-The Proprietors of Manuae Incorporated (PMI) was established by court order in 1983 to represent the descendants of the original population.
-The PMI committee members are elected on a regular basis by these landowning descendants.
+After a unanimous vote by the landowners of Manuae Island the "Proprietors of Manuae Incorporated" (PMI) was established by court order in 1983 to represent the descendants of the original population.
+The PMI committee is elected on a regular basis by the landowning descendants.

-In October 2022 the PMI established the not-for-profit Manuae Enua Conservation Trust (MECT) to represent the landowners’ interests in managing Manuae for conservation and sustainable development.
+In October 2022 the PMI established the (wholly-owned subsidiary) not-for-profit NGO "Manuae Enua Conservation Trust" (MECT) to represent the landowners’ interests in managing Manuae for conservation and sustainable development.

 Ko tā mātou ōroma: